vfxetc/sgfs/docs/commands.rst

 - a shot code (e.g. ``gb_001`` or ``PV_007_002``);
 - nothing, and it will use the current working directory.

-.. todo:: The parser will be made to accept task names, asset names, and a few more things.

 Basics
 ------